kingstarfly/nft_pendle/README.md

 This is a development project for NTU's Blockchain Technology Module (CZ4153) in collaboration with Pendle Finance.

-Our project aims to provide support for for rewarding Liquidity Providers (LPs) to Pendle's AMM with NFTs (ERC721 tokens).
+Our project aims to provide support for rewarding Liquidity Providers (LPs) to Pendle's AMM with NFTs (ERC721 tokens).
 This will allow the Pendle team to reward LPs with in-house designed NFTs as with the collaboration with Galaxy.

 We have created a sound reward mechanism to reward LPs via different reward tiers, essentially a configurable exchange rate of rewards points to NFTs.
-We build upon Pendle's existing method of tracking reward points, and extend it by providing new functions related to NFT rewards that **allow a user to check the quantity and tier of NFTs that he is eligible to claim** before redeeming them and actually **redeeming said NFTs**.
+We build upon Pendle's existing method of tracking reward points, and extend it by providing new functions related to NFT rewards that **allow a user to check the quantity and tier of NFTs that he is eligible to claim** before **redeeming said NFTs**.

 We have also added test scripts written in TypeScript to test the validity and correctness of our smart contracts and user flows.

 Currently, our program is deployed locally with future plans for deployment within the Testnet.

 ## Problem <a name = "problem"></a>

-Liquidity Mining pools have been an increasingly attractive mechanism for cryptocurrency investors to park their tokens into, as a means of earning passive income via returns through such Yield Farming.
+Liquidity Mining pools have been an increasingly attractive mechanism for cryptocurrency investors to park their tokens into, as a means of earning passive income via returns through Yield Farming.

 Traditionally, investors that provide Liquidity for these pools are rewarded with the tokens found within the pool (transfer fees) or other reward tokens.
 However, Non-Fungible Tokens (NFTs) have become increasingly popular due to the proof-of-ownership this asset class has to offer.
 As wider adoption of NFTs takes the world of cryptocurrency by storm, NFTs are starting to be considered in various DeFi protocols as a legitimate asset class.
+Thus, Pendle is exploring ways to reward LPs with NFTs on top of Pendle reward tokens.
 With this in mind, Pendle's project on Liquidity Mining with NFT rewards caught our attention, and Team CryptoDipto decided to embark on this project.

 ## Plan <a name = "plan"></a>